CatalanCabbage/the-wall/README.md

 ### Inputs required:
 * Task : Specifically whatever you did, like *learnt/did/read something*
 * Activity : Grouping of tasks, what is the task a part of?
-Like *the name of the book/course/routine*, etc
+Like *the name of the book/course/routine*, for example
-* Skills : Fields in which you've improved by doing the task, like *reading/Java/fitness*, etc
+* Skills : Fields in which you've improved by doing the task, like *reading/Java/fitness*, and so on
-* Points : Value of the task you did, quantified as a number.
+* Points : Value of the task you did, quantified as a number

 *All previous inputs will be displayed in a dropdown, so you never have to type the same thing twice!*

 ### The Activity view [:camera:](#activity-view)
-* Shows each activity separately, with skills involved and total points.
+* Shows each activity separately, with skills involved and total points
 * A progress bar indicates how close you are to your goal(target points)

 ### The Wall view [:camera:](#wall-view)
 * Shows points graphically, with skills indicated by their color
 * Number of total bricks needed to complete the wall is based on target points
-* Stats are displayed on the right, such as streaks, skill with most points, etc.
+* Stats are displayed on the right, such as streaks, skill with most points, and more

 #### Tidbits:
-* If you enter a task with Skills *reading* and *writing* with 10 points, 10 points is assigned to *reading* and 10 to *writing*.
+* If you enter one task with Skills *reading* and *writing* with 10 points, 10 points is assigned to *reading* and 10 to *writing*
 So overall, 20 points is added to the total.
 * You can set target points anytime from the *Settings* option in the hamburger menu
 * There's a helpful *About* section to check out from the hamburger menu!